Belthasaran/rhplay/README.md

  - `ssh   <Host IP>    -R  64213:127.0.0.1:64213`

+In general ws://<remote ip>:64213  does not work as a Websocket URL, because most usb2snes servers accept connections from localhost only.

+The ssh command and ssh server are standard features on most Linux and MacOS systems, and installable features on Windows 10 and newer.
+You can also use a SSH client such as  MobaXterm to establish the reverse tunnel over SSH.
+You have to keep a tunnel or forwarder up and running the whole time in order to use a Usb2snes server on a remote computer.

 B. You will currently need to install your  clientsettings.db  rhdata.db and patchbin.db  files in  %APPDATA%\rhtools\